 Here is the current Vanguard account offering:

-- Simple, SEP, and Solo 401(k): If you’re self-employed, you will appreciate Vanguard’s selection of funds targeted at business owners.
-To build up your retirement savings, you can easily open a Vanguard Simple, SEP, or Solo 401(k) account.
+Simple, SEP, and Solo 401(k): If you’re self-employed, you will appreciate Vanguard’s selection of funds targeted at business owners.
+You can easily open a Vanguard Simple, SEP, or Solo 401(k) account to build up your retirement savings.

-- 529 plans: One option for saving for your child’s higher education is by using tax-advantaged accounts such as 529 plans.
-Vanguard offers the option to open a 529 plan and reap the benefits of tax-free savings for college.
+529 plans: One option for saving for your child’s higher education is by using tax-advantaged accounts such as 529 plans.
+Vanguard offers the option to open a 529 plan and reap the benefits of saving tax-free for college.

 Dive deeper: How And Why To Set Up A Roth Conversion LadderBuying And Selling Costs